SupCodeTech/DeepPulmoTB/README.md

 # DeepPulmoTB download

 DeepPulmoTB is divided into two parts, Part1 and Part2, in which part1 is a multi-category semantic segmentation task, and part2 is a lung segmentation task.
+Note: Part 2 only contains the lung region segmentation recognition mask, which does not mean that there is no TB lesion tissue.

 DeepPulmoTB dataset is available in the [DeepFashion2 dataset](https://drive.google.com/drive/folders/125F48fsMBz2EF0Cpqk6aaHet5VH399Ok?usp=sharing).
 However, because our paper is still being submitted, the DeepPulmoTB dataset has not been made public and is encrypted.
 To access the dataset, please email gs63891@student.upm.edu.my to get the password for unzipping files.
 Please take a look at the Data Description below for detailed information about the dataset.